 Step 3.
 Consider where the video should be placed

-Where the video lives on the page also impacts the user experience.
+Where the video lives on the page also impacts the user experience and video SEO.
 If the video will likely be the primary form of content, you likely want to put the video towards the top of the page.
 On the other hand, if the video will be secondary or complementary, it might live on the side or more towards the middle of the page.

 Step 4.
 Make sure the video remains clear